16.11.2023

 A great many factors influence consumer decisions.
 They are divided into those that we perceive consciously and those that influence our decisions without our knowledge.
 Stimuli that escape customers' thoughts, such as the positioning of products on a shelf in a store or a sprayed smell, are called subliminal stimuli.
 The shopper does not think about the fact that items displayed at eye level are the most frequently chosen.

-In recent years, developments in psychology and psychoanalysis have allowed consumer research to achieve previously unheard-of accuracy.
-Even how a customer moves his mouse cursor around an online store site can provide a wealth of information about his buying tendencies.
-In this case, how are consumer tests conducted?
+In recent years, the development of psychology and psychoanalysis has allowed consumer research to achieve unprecedented accuracy.
+Even how a customer moves their mouse cursor across an online store's website can provide a lot of information about their purchasing tendencies.
+So, how is consumer research conducted?

 Due to the complex nature of the purchasing process, consumer customer research (a.k.a. consumer insights) is divided into several methods.
 Each is designed to understand a different type of stimulus affecting the customer.